JJ/daleksay/CONTRIBUTING.md

-# Contributing to critterhey
+# Contributing to daleksay

-The repository at https://github.com/JJ/rank-amateur-cowsay.git is available for forking to any interested parties.
+The repository at https://github.com/JJ/daleksay.git is available for forking to any interested parties.
 You can make suggestions or contributions using issues.
 New cows will need to have a creative commons or license compatible with the Artistic license of